-Copper is an element in the periodic table, which means copper metal should be made entirely of the single element.
+Copper is an element in the periodic table, which means the only ingredient in pure copper is copper.
 However, it sometimes will have impurities or traces of other materials mixed in.
 Brass is an alloy of the elements copper and zinc and can contain tin and other metals as well.
-Bronze is an alloy of the elements copper and usually tin, though sometimes silicon, manganese, aluminum, arsenic, phosphorus, or other elements are added.
+Bronze is an alloy of the elements copper and tin, though sometimes silicon, manganese, aluminum, arsenic, phosphorus, or other elements are added.
 Bronze and Brass can contain many of the same metals, but modern bronze typically has a higher percentage of Copper—about 88% on average.

 Copper, brass, and bronze are all technically non-ferrous and should not be magnetic.
 However, since brass and bronze are alloys, sometimes traces of iron can make their way into them and may be able to be detected by a strong magnet.
 If you hold a strong magnet to the metal in question and it responds, then you can rule out that it is copper.

 Check the metal item for an engraved letter “C” followed by three or five numbers.
 If you see an engraving like this, then you will know it is brass.
 Copper and bronze will not include such an engraving.